Oracle Backend for Microservices and AI

 Overview

-Oracle Backend for Spring Boot and Microservices includes a number of pre-installed and pre-configured components to provide metrics for the platform itself and for your applications.
+Oracle Backend for Microservices and AI includes a number of pre-installed and pre-configured components to provide metrics for the platform itself and for your applications.

 The diagram below provides an overview of the components that play a role in metrics: